mahogny/cellstore/README.md

 * tab: cellsets - add delete button

-* add tab: clusterings
+*  tab: clusterings
 **	delete button

-* add tab: dimension reductions
+* tab: dimension reductions
 ** delete button
 ** double click on dimred to open cluster viewer (needs major cleanup)

+* favourite genes. see db/todo/
+** load/save in json
+** include drop-down menu in projection view
+** projection view, in menu, option to add current gene

+* violin or jitter (easiest) plots of gene levels, for each cluster, in a panel below in projection view ** may need a horizontal scrollbar
+** button to turn on/off